How to Extract Data from PDF to Excel (4 Suitable Ways)

 Read More: Convert PDF to Table in Excel

-• At the beginning of this method, select the dataset in the PDF file.
+• Select the dataset in the PDF file.

-• Now, launch Microsoft Word on your computer and select the Blank document option.
+• Launch Microsoft Word and select the Blank document option.

 Through Microsoft Word Extract Data from PDF to Excel